NSIAppDev/MogglesClient/README.md

 ____________________________________
   :heavy_exclamation_mark: *In order to make use of the following features a [Rabbitmq](https://www.rabbitmq.com/configure.html) machine will need to be setup.*

-  The following features are enabled by default, but they can be disabled by adding a key in the application configuration file.
+  The following features are enabled by default, but they can be disabled by adding a key in the application configuration file (*UseMessaging*).

   The **message bus url**, **user** and **password** will need to be provided.